The first ship of the fleet to be named in honor of the city of Niagara Falls, New York.

-Niagara Falls (AFS3) was laid down 22 May 1965 by the National Steel and Shipbuilding Co., San Diego, Calif.; launched 26 March 1966; sponsored by Mrs. Jacob Javits, wife of the senior senator from New York; delivered to the Navy at the Long Beach Naval Shipyard, Long Beach, Calif., 20 April 1967; and commissioned 29 April, Captain Horace C. Holley in command.
+Niagara Falls (AFS-3) was laid down on 22 May 1965 at San Diego, Calif., by National Steel and Shipbuilding Co.; launched on 26 March 1966; sponsored by Mrs. Marian A. Javits, wife of Senator Jacob K. Javits of New York; and commissioned at Long Beach [Calif.]
+Naval Shipyard on 29 April 1967, Capt.
+Horace C. Holley in command.

-After initial shakedown, the new combat store ship loaded 2500 tons of stores at Naval Supply Center, Oakland, Calif. and through September completed final acceptance trials and post-shakedown availability at San Diego.
+Following her initial shakedown, the new combat store ship loaded 2,500 tons of stores at Naval Supply Center, Oakland, Calif.
+Through September 1967, Niagara Falls completed her final acceptance trials, and (2 October 1967-4 February 1968) her post-shakedown availability at San Diego.